Exploratory Laparotomy for Trauma

 A: I midline → explore; II flank → selective; III pelvic → pack, not dissect. - Q: Common causes of missed injury?

-A: Retroperitoneal duodenum, pancreas, small mesenteric tears.
+A: Retroperitoneal duodenum, pancreas, small mesenteric tears. - Q: Liver bleeding unchanged after a Pringle maneuver — what’s the source?

 Critical Anatomy